• Skip to primary navigation

 What support can our staff typically provide?

-• Staff can provide age appropriate support and coaching with basic needs such as changing, toileting, and hand washing.
+• Staff can provide age-appropriate support and coaching with basic needs such as changing, toileting, and hand washing.

 • Staff can support campers through transitions with visual schedules, reminders, and positive incentives.